isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 My words must have come as a complete surprise to them.
 They looked at each other.
 Director Shirabe thought for a while and opened his mouth.

 "What do you think, let's wait this time.
 It's only been a month and a half since he came here.
 How about believing that they are just getting ready to take off their old clothes.
-If he stays the same and doesn't change, then we can think of another way."
+If they stay they are and won't change, then we can think of another way."

-There was no need to think of any other way; after about four months, every behavior became natural.
+There was no need to think of an other way; after about four months, every behavior became natural.
 Needless to say, the round marks on the bottom of dishes disappeared and everyone returned to the colony bathroom.

 Then, one by one, six young men came to the colony.
-Who pushed them was the caseworker I'd first met at the colony.
+Who encourageed them was the caseworker I'd first met at the colony.

 ## Human Shape